-Progress report: Adaptive Flyway Management Programme for the BG E. Greenland population The EGM IWG took note of the progress report on the Adaptive Flyway Management Programme for the East Greenland/Scotland and Ireland Population of Barnacle Goose and the proposed deadlines in 2022-2023. model for the East Greenland/Scotland and Ireland Population o Barnacle Goose.
-Population Status and Assessment Report of the BG E. Greenland population The EGM IWG took note of the population status and assessment report of the East Greenland/Scotland and Ireland population of the Barnacle Goose. t the next assessment informing decisions will take place in 2023 a Report and Recommendations of the BG TF for E. Greenland population The EGM IWG took note of the Greenland/Svalbard Barnacle Goose Task Force report and recommendations and adopted the annual workplan of the Task Force. to discuss the impact of avian influenza on the population.
+Progress report: Adaptive Flyway Management Programme for the BG E. Greenland population The EGM IWG took note of the progress report on the Adaptive Flyway Management Programme for the East Greenland/Scotland and Ireland Population of Barnacle Goose and the proposed deadlines in 2022-2023. model for the East Greenland/Scotland and Ireland Population of Population Status and Assessment Report of the BG E. Greenland population The EGM IWG took note of the population status and assessment report of the East Greenland/Scotland and Ireland population of the Barnacle Goose.
+Report and Recommendations of the BG TF for E. Greenland population The EGM IWG took note of the Greenland/Svalbard Barnacle Goose Task Force report and recommendations and adopted the annual workplan of the Task Force.
+Following the EGM IWG7, the Task Force will organise a meeting to discuss the impact of avian influenza on the population.

-Progress report: Adaptive Flyway Management Programme for the BG Russia population The EGM IWG took note of the progress report on the Adaptive Flyway Management Programme for the Russia/Germany & Netherlands Population of the Barnacle Goose and the important deadlines coming up in 2022-2023. between the Netherlands and German Federal States of Lower The EGM IWG agreed that coordination of offtake will take place on a case-by-case basis for populations and management units that drop below the 200% threshold (as stated in the AFMP).
+Progress report: Adaptive Flyway Management Programme for the BG Russia population The EGM IWG took note of the progress report on the Adaptive Flyway Management Programme for the Russia/Germany & Netherlands Population of the Barnacle Goose and the important deadlines coming up in 2022- 2023. between the Netherlands and German Federal States of Lower Saxony and Schleswig-Holstein.
+The outcomes will be The EGM IWG agreed that coordination of offtake will take place on a case-by-case basis for populations and management units that drop below the 200% threshold (as stated in the AFMP).
 Should a population or MU drop below this threshold, the role of the EGMP will be to facilitate dialogue, as appropriate and necessary, among the Range States.
 The EGMP Data Centre will compile the damage impact report.
 The RSs agreed that the Integrated Population Model should be run on an annual basis, given that it would not require additional resources.
 The model will be run by the Dutch Modelling consortium, up until at least 2024.
 The EC took note and agreed to consider the request from Finland to develop a guidance on the application of the Article 9 of the Birds Directive.
 Population Status and Assessment Report of the BG Russia population The EGM IWG took note of the population status and assessment report for the Russia/Germany & Netherlands populations of the Barnacle Goose.